We're committed to providing a high quality experience for all students.

-Our Student Complaints and Grievance Procedure allows you to make complaints and ensures your complaint will be treated seriously and investigated as quickly as possible.
-Please see our Frequently Asked Questions (FAQs) for more information about how we deal with complaints.
+Our Student Complaints and Grievance Procedure allows you to make complaints and raise grievances*.
+This helps ensure your complaint will be dealt with fairly and appropriately, and investigated as quickly as possible.

-If you have an issue, you should try to seek a resolution at the same level as the complaint occurred.
-For example, this could mean speaking to your Module Leader, Programme Leader, Head of School or within the relevant service department.
+For example, this could mean speaking to your Module Leader, Programme Leader, Head of School or the relevant service department.

 Please address your Stage 2 complaint to the relevant body: